Official: Initial U.S. Assessment Blames Iran for United Arab Emirates Ship Attacks

-WASHINGTON — A U.S. official says an American military team’s initial assessment is that Iranian or Iranian-backed proxies used explosives to blow large holes in four ships anchored off the coast of the United Arab Emirates.
+WASHINGTON — An American military team’s initial assessment is that Iranian or Iranian-backed proxies used explosives Sunday to blow large holes in four ships anchored off the coast of the United Arab Emirates, a U.S. official said Monday.

-The official says each ship has a 5-to-10-foot hole in it, near or just below the water line.
-The U.S. military team assesses that the holes were caused by explosive charges.

-The UAE asked the U.S. to help investigate the damage, which Gulf officials have characterized as sabotage.
+The official said each ship has a 5- to 10-foot hole in it, near or just below the water line, and the team’s early belief is that the holes were caused by explosive charges.
+The team of U.S. military experts was sent to investigate the damages at the request of the UAE, but American officials have not provided any details about what exactly happened or any proof as yet about the possible Iranian involvement in the explosions.

 The official was not authorized to discuss the investigation publicly and spoke on condition of anonymity.